-Customer journey optimization
+Customer journey optimisation

 Armed with all that knowledge, you’ll be able to take active steps to improve the customer experience wherever you can.

 Imagine, for example, that you know that a lot of your target audience arrives on your website via Instagram ads, but that a high percentage of them bounce without making a purchase.
-One way to optimize that journey could be to build a series of landing pages that are unique to each segment – with each targeted social ad sending people to a more personalized product offering.
+One way to optimise that journey could be to build a series of landing pages that are unique to each segment – with each targeted social ad sending people to a more personalised product offering.

 Whatever the case, it’s essential to monitor the success of these initiatives and learn if they’ve worked, or if things still need changing.
-Optimization is about being holistic and agile, and not ignoring the data and insight available to you.
+Optimisation is about being holistic and agile, and not ignoring the data and insight available to you.

 This brings us to the last part of the journey management process…